JEP PARENTS

 HELPING WITH MATHS

 During JEP, children invest a small amount of their own money and need to monitor costs and sales closely to ensure they create a profit.
 They learn fast when they are talking about their own money.
-In a JEP survey, 85% of teachers said that JEP enhanced the teaching of maths.
-97% of participating pupils said they would recommend it to a friend.

 HOW CAN YOUR CHILD PARTICIPATE?